Guilty Gear: Gameplay

 Guilty Gear consists primarily of one-on-one competitive battles.
 Players are tasked with depleting their opponent's life gauge by utilizing attacks unique to each playable character.
 In the case of timed matches, the player with the most remaining life when time runs out is the victor of that round.
-The series' emphasis on speed and technicality and introduction of unique movement options such as an "air dash" would ultimately become the foundation for the "anime" subgenre of fighting games.
+The series' emphasis on speed and technicality along with the introduction of unique movement options such as the "air dash" would ultimately become the foundation for the "anime" subgenre of fighting games.

 Guilty Gear Isuka prominently allowed up to four simultaneous players in battle, as well as the option to divide the characters into teams.
 It also eschewed the typical multiple-round format in favor of each player having a limited stock of "souls".
 Depleting a player's life gauge decreased their stock of souls and temporarily incapacitated them, and each remaining soul allowed a player to return to battle with a full life gauge.
 They would be defeated for the rest of the match if their life gauge and souls were both exhausted.
 These features have not returned for subsequent games.

 Each game in the series includes a "Tension Gauge" that fills as the player performs offensive maneuvers, such as approaching the opponent or attacking them.
 Portions of the Tension Gauge can be expended to perform various techniques.
-Each character has at least one Overdrive, special attacks that can deal extensive damage to an opponent or bolster aspects of the user, like speed or attack power.
-"Faultless Defense" allows players to prevent "chip damage," damage received from normally guarding against attacks, at the expense of the Tension Gauge.
+Each character has at least one "Overdrive"; special attacks that can deal extensive damage to an opponent or bolster aspects of the user, like speed or attack power.
+"Faultless Defense" allows players to prevent "chip damage," damage received from normally guarding against special attacks, at the expense of the Tension Gauge.
 Guilty Gear X and later titles introduced more advanced techniques involving the Tension Gauge, such as the "Roman Cancel", allowing players to immediately stop the remaining animation of an attack, and "Dead Angle Attacks", counterattacks performed while a player is guarding.